apache/felix/webconsole-plugins/servicediagnostics/README.txt

 http://localhost:8080/system/console/servicegraph

 (login/password is admin/admin)
-then click on either "Unavail" or "All".
-The "bubbles" can be dragged around for better readability.
+then click on either "Show Not Avail" or "Show Service Registry" The nodes can be dragged around for better readability.
 The colors are random and don't mean anything.
-On the "All" view, arrows point from bundles to the services they use.
+On the "Service Registry" view, arrows point from bundles to the services they use.
-On the "Unavail" view, arrows point from a leaf component to its missing dependencies.
+On the "Not Avail" view, arrows point from a leaf component to its missing dependencies.

 (note: the lib directory is provided for dependencies that are not readily available as OSGi bundles from maven)

 Issues & TODOs:
 ===============
-* use of JSONObject in Servlet.scala is a bit awkward, but Scala's native json is still incomplete..
 * no support for iPojo, Blueprint, basic ServiceTrackers... more plugins could be developed.
 I only wrote the ones i'm using.
+* should package proper tests